 I guess when I first started learning Chinese, I disregarded 书法 (shū fǎ) or calligraphy as an integral part of the Chinese language.
 It seemed more like an old-school way to pass the time; something for old men to do in the wee hours of the morning, sipping tea in inky meditation.
 After being in China for quite some time, I began to get more and more curious about this art form but never gathered the courage to actually try it out.
 It seemed all too complicated- What paper should I buy?
 Where do you get the brushes and ink?
 Isn’t it expensive?
 Am I going to make a massive mess, give up the next day and throw all the materials into a box forevermore?

-Then one day, we were doing a focus group in a local Shenzhen pub for our Written Chinese Dictionary app, trying to gather some information about where we can improve (PS.
+Then one day, we were doing a focus group in a local Shenzhen pub, trying to gather some information about where we can improve (PS.
 If you have ideas, please send them!), and a TV news crew happened to be there at the same pub.
 They were filming foreigners in Shenzhen and testing their Chinese language levels.
 When they got to me, we ended up having a relatively long conversation which led to them inviting me the next morning to do a short interview on Shenzhen TV and to try out Chinese calligraphy.
 I was a bit nervous to try it for the first time on camera, but I sucked it up and did it anyway.
 Here’s what happened:

 If you’re in China, you can view it here on Youku.